-- Nervousness, irritability, or dread
+- Nervousness, irritability, or a feeling of dread

-- Feeling panicked or danger
+- Feeling panicked or in danger

-- Muscle trembling or twitching
+- Muscle trembling or anxiety twitching

-- Lack of concentrating due to worrying
+- Lack of concentration due to worrying

 - Difficulty sleeping, insomnia, and fatigue

-- Physical discomforts such as an upset stomach, diarrhea, constipation, or gas
+- Physical discomforts, such as an upset stomach, diarrhea, constipation, or gas

 - Avoiding socializing with others

-Some symptoms may signal a panic or anxiety attack.
-Sometimes these symptoms are accompanied by other actions such as completing an action repetitively, being obsessed about something, or have a strong need to prevent anxiety by avoiding certain things.
+Some symptoms may signal a panic attack or anxiety attack.
+Sometimes these symptoms are accompanied by other actions, such as completing an action repetitively, being obsessed with something, or having a strong need to prevent anxiety by avoiding certain things.

 When Should You Get Help For Anxiety?

 Some may not get help because they don’t realize they need it.
-Some want help but think they can’t get it if they don’t have health insurance.
-Others find it challenging to find a therapist, or they are pushed away by issues surrounding mental health stigma.
+Meanwhile, some may want help but think they can’t get it if they don’t have health insurance.
+Others might find it challenging to find a therapist, or they may be pushed away by issues surrounding the mental illness stigma.